sdebruyn/wercker-step-minify/README.md

 * `htmlext`: The extension of the HTML files to be minified.
 Default is `html`.
 * `cssext`: The extension of the CSS files to be minified.
 Default is `css`.
 * `jsext`: The extension of the JS files to be minified.
 Default is `js`.
+* `ignorebranches`: A space separated list of branches on which this step should not run. *This step runs on all branches by default.*
+* `onlyonbranches`: A space separated list of branches on which this step should run.
+The step will not run on any other branch.
+This is ignored if `ignorebranches` is set. *This step runs on all branches by default.*

 ### New Wercker (*ewok*) infrastructure example (with Docker)